FACTBOX-Not so Merry Christmas looms for coronavirus-hit Europe | Business

 SPAIN Up to 10 people per household will be allowed to gather for Christmas and New Year, relaxing the current rule that permits gatherings of up to six people.

 Curfews will be pushed back to 1:30 a.m. from 11 p.m. on Dec.
 24 and Dec.
 31. Movement between regions will be banned between Dec.
 23 and Jan.
 6, except for visits to family.
-The government of Catalonia said it would not relax its restrictions on Dec.
-7 as planned but would allow free movement during the Christmas celebrations.
+ITALY

-Skiing will be allowed from Dec.
+AUSTRIA Skiing will be allowed from Dec.
 24, but there will be no Christmas markets this holiday season.

-FRANCE
+FRANCE People will be allowed to travel from Dec.
+15, including over the end-of-year holidays, if coronavirus cases drop to around 5,000 new cases per day.

 - READ MORE ON: